tianchi1997/Stock-management/README.md

 ## Description

-Charlotte is a stock management web program running on Ruby on Rails intended for use
+Charlotte is a stock management web program running on Ruby on Rails intended for use with medical stock items, that are a mix of perishable and non-perishable items.

-## Requirements

-This template currently works with:

-* Rails 5.1.x
-* PostgreSQL 9.3 or above

-## Installation

-For installation details see [install](INSTALL.md).

-## Usage
+This product has been designed to be used on both PC's and tablets with an on-screen numberpad for stocktaking.

 ## What does it do?

 Charlotte has the following capabilities:
 * Item Expiry
-    * [Still missing part about expiry]
-    * A stock item can be set to have an ability to expire.
+    * A stock item can be set to expire.
+    * When an item passes expiry date, it will automatically be removed from the available amount in the stock check.
+    * The expired amounts still remain in the total amount that are shown beside the available amount inside the parentheses.
 * Stock Checking
     * The quantity of each items in locations can be accessed by simply seleting a location in the 'Locations' page.
     * If a user need to know where a stock item is located the quantity of each stock item can be accessed by selecting a stock item in the 'Stock Items' page.